Lobesitdoll/mdncomp/README.md

     $ mdncomp --random --doc .

-Get the raw JSON version of the feature using the `--raw` option.
+Get the raw JSON version of the feature using the `--raw` option:

+    $ mdncomp html*toblob. --raw

+Open documentation link in the default browser:

+    $ mdncomp html*toblob. --mdn

 Wiki